 1. Ask Your Customers for Reviews in Person

-When a customer is face-to-face with your team, it’s the perfect opportunity to ask for an online review.
+When a customer is face-to-face with your team, it’s the perfect opportunity to ask for a Google review.

 Adding in a request for a review into your usual check-out routine could work wonders when you want more reviews.

 So, work with your staff to run through multiple scenarios and ways that they could ask.
 Some may feel more comfortable asking directly for a review.
 Others may find it easier to ask a customer about their experience first.
 If they say they had a great experience with your business, your staff can ask for a review then.